 Contains the information that will be used when the request is made to the dmfdaemon.
 These are all both input and output parameters.
-You can alter the operative_flags and operative_volgrps values.
-(Currently, operative_priority and operative_byteranges are ignored.
-For compatibility with future releases of DMF, it is recommended that you do not alter the values of these parameters at this time.)
+You can alter the operative\flags, operative\byteranges, and operative\volgrps values.
+(Currently, operative\priority is ignored.
+For compatibility with future releases of DMF, it is recommended that you do not alter the value of this parameter at this time.)